Fourth Parallel Session

 This session will illustrate the topic with case studies, and share experiences on how to deal with ethical issues in technology transfer.

-Track III – Skills for TTO
+Track III – Skills for KTO

 University Venture Funds